xfnty/dwm/README.md

 ## Installation
-Edit config.mk to match your local setup (dwm is installed into the `/usr/local` namespace by default).
+Edit config.def.h to match your local setup (dwm is installed into the `/usr/local` namespace by default).

 Afterwards enter the following command to build and install dwm (if